Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 }
 ```

-### Coin Field Component
+### Coin Field component

-The `CoinField` component, defined in `CoinSwapper/CoinField`, is the input bar with a "SELECT" button used to select each token and input an amount for swapping.
-The component is relatively simple and just consists of MaterialUI components `Fab` (floating action button) and `InputBase` (a text field), both wrapped in `Grid` components for spacing.
+The `CoinField` component, defined in `CoinSwapper/CoinField`, renders the input bar with a "SELECT" button used to select each token and input an amount for swapping.
+The component is relatively simple and consists of MaterialUI components `Fab` (floating action button) and `InputBase` (a text field), both wrapped in `Grid` components for spacing.
 The relative properties for the `Fab` and `InputBase` components are passed into the `CoinField` component via props.

 ```javascript=151
 const classes = useStyles();